-Former University of Illinois standout Roger Powell Jr. is entering his second season as an assistant coach for the Valparaiso men’s basketball program in 2012-2013.
-Powell helped guide the Crusaders to 22 wins and the Horizon League regular season championship in his first year at Valpo, as well as a berth in the Postseason NIT.
+Former University of Illinois standout Roger Powell Jr. is entering his third season as an assistant coach for the Valparaiso men’s basketball program in 2013-2014.
+Powell was named the top assistant coach in the Horizon League by Next Up Recruits in the summer of 2013.

-Prior to arriving at Valpo, Powell spent the last six years playing professional basketball, including a stint with the Utah Jazz of the NBA.
+Prior to arriving at Valpo, Powell spent six years playing professional basketball, including a stint with the Utah Jazz of the NBA.

 A three-year starter for the Illini, Powell earned Honorable Mention All-Big Ten recognition in each of his final two seasons after being named to the Big Ten All-Tournament Team as a sophomore.
 Powell helped Illinois to three Big Ten regular season titles and a pair of Big Ten tournament championships during his time with the Illini, as well as berths in the Sweet 16 of the NCAA Tournament in 2002-2003 and 2003-2004 and the NCAA national championship in game in 2004-2005.